refinedev/refine/documentation/tutorial/essentials/data-fetching/intro/index.md

 :::

-In the next chapter, we'll be learning about the fetching a record using Refine's `useOne` hook and implementing the `getOne` method in our data provider.
+In the next chapter, we'll be learning about the fetching a record using Refine's `useOne` hook, and also about implementing the `getOne` method in our data provider.

 </Sandpack>